 I have removed the classmates.com link because of complaints I am aware of about the site.
 Please read info at the Consumer affairs website regarding this.
 Be aware that any commercial website is buyer beware and I can tell you first hand that very little useful information was gained about CHS alumni at the Classmate site.

 The primary way we can stay connected is via email.
-After investigating many group sites I have setup a group for our class at Yahoo Groups.
-Our Yahoo Group name is CHS-68.
+After investigating many group sites I have setup a group for our class at groups.io.
+Our groups.io name is chs68.
 This list allows class members to communicate by sending mail to one address and it is remailed to everyone on the list.
-To subscribe send a blank email to firstname.lastname@example.org or if you would like to view archival messages and share files join the group directly.
-Go to http://groups.yahoo.com/group/chs-68/ and select the Join Icon.
-If you have not previously setup a Yahoo profile you will be required to do so but don't worry, this is not a security risk.
-You do not have to answer any questions you do not want to.
+To subscribe visit https://groups.io/g/chs68

 So why are there links to TW and Glenside Elementary but not the other schools?
 Well that is because those are the schools I attended and that I have pictures and information for.
 I would be glad to feature your school if you can supply me with some material.
 If you have pictures you can scan of any school related activity from K-12 at any of the Cheltenham schools during the 55-68 period, please send them to me.
 My email is email@example.com.
 Don't have a scanner?
 If you can send the items to me via regular mail I would be glad to scan them and return the orginals along with a CD copy.
 Email me and I will send you my address.
 Thanks.